javacado/paintchip-new/wp-content/plugins/reusable-blocks-extended/readme.txt

 * Provide a Reusable Blocks Widget to use your block anywhere you want in your theme’s widgets areas
 * Provide a Reusable Blocks Shortcode to use your block anywhere you want in your Post types (even if they use the Classic Editor rather than Gutenberg!)
 * Provide some Reusable Blocks PHP functions to use your block anywhere you want in your theme even

+* NEW: An easy tool to convert reusable blocks to block patterns in one click!

 For a full presentation of Reusable Blocks Extended, see this [WordCamp Talk synthesis available on my blog](https://jeanbaptisteaudras.com/en/2019/12/gutenberg-reusable-blocks-wordcamp-marseille-talk-synthesis/).